 The report shall be prepared by, or under the supervision of, a Traffic Engineer registered by the State of California.
-The report shall bear the stamp of the responsible Traffic Engineer.
-No report shall be accepted for review if it does not bear the appropriate signature, stamp and expiration date.
+The final report shall bear the stamp of the responsible Traffic Engineer the appropriate signature, stamp, and expiration date.
 The report shall be divided into the following sections:

-- 1. Project Description
+- 1. Executive Summary

-- 2. Existing Conditions
+- 2. Project Description

-- 3. Future Conditions
+- 3. Existing Conditions Analysis

 - 4. Project Trip Generation

 - 5. Project Trip Distribution

-- 6. Intersection Analysis
+- 6. Future Conditions Analysis

-- 7. Santiago Canyon Road Analysis (if applicable)

-- 8. Summary of Impacts
+- 7. Summary of Impacts

+- 8. Mitigation Measures

-- 9. Mitigation
+- 9. Active Transportation Measures

+- 10. Transit Access

+- 11. On-site Parking/Circulation

+- 12. Truck Loading

+- 13. Neighborhood Electric Vehicles and or other Alternative Transportation Modes (if applicable)

-The following is an elaboration of each section describing in more detail what should be covered.
+The following is an elaboration of each section describing in more detail what shall be covered.